tracespace/tracespace/packages/pcb-stackup/README.md

 ```

 ## developing
-This module is written in CoffeeScript and uses make to manage building and testing.
+This module is written in CoffeeScript and uses Make to manage building and testing.

 * `$ make` - build the JavaScript
 * `$ make clean` - delete the JavaScript `lib` folder